nemethluc/hello-world/README.md

 # hello-world
-The first repository for the training
+The first repository for the training.
 I am eager to explore the possibilities here